Definition - What does Blanket Consent mean?

-A submissive should not agree to blanket consent if he or she does not have the same likes and dislikes as their dominant.
+A submissive should not agree to blanket consent if they do not have the same likes and dislikes as their dominant.
 The submissive should also understand the dominant’s inner workings before agreeing to blanket consent.

 In some corners of the online BDSM community, blanket consent has been applied to rape play with safe words.
 However, total power exchange lifestyle participants and some other members of the BDSM community do not approve of using blanket consent in this context, as they feel the lack of communication which comes from this agreement may lead to serious psychological harm.